May 3, Reading 3 – 1 Peter 5

 Please strengthen us today from Your word.

-Please write Your word upon our hearts, that we might be convicted to be holy as You are holy.
+Please write Your word on our hearts, that we might be convicted to be holy as You are holy.

 Amen.